 Under routing, you may select the skill that your engagement should be assigned to.
 To route to all skills, select ‘All skills’ (default), to select a specific skill, select the ‘Specific skill’ option and choose from the dropdown menu.

 The engagement studio page is where you can modify your button or banner to suit the look and feel of your website.
-By clicking on your button or banner you can adjust the text, style and design.
+By clicking on your button or banner you can adjust the text, style, and design.
 You can modify the size and placement, the background, and add elements.
-You can also preview your elements before publishing your camapign.
+You can also preview your elements before publishing your campaign.
 To learn more about designing engagements, click here.

 The engagement window studio allows you to customize the messaging conversation window to match your site.
 You can click on different parts of the window to change their design, and add additional elements.
 Once your settings are complete, click Next.
 For more information on the conversation window design, click here.

 You will now reach the entry point library.
-An entry point is the section within your website where the engagement will be displayed.
+An entry point is a section within your website where the engagement will be displayed.
 You can choose the engagement entry point from the existing items, or click “Add new” to define a new entry point.
 When you are finished defining your entry point, click Next.
 For further information on creating a new entry point, please refer here.

 When selecting the condition, look for a globe icon next to the word “Supported,” which indicates that this engagement attribute is applicable for web engagements.

 Your new web engagement is now complete.
 From the Campaign Summary page, you can give your engagement a name, edit all aspects of the engagement, enable or disable the engagement and publish.
 To learn more about publishing and unpublishing campaigns, click here.